 To access your pension savings via flexi-access drawdown, you must be 55 or over and have a minimum pension pot of £10,000 (or £2,000 if you’ve already taken money before).

 With this option you can usually take up to 25% tax-free cash up front either in chunks or in one go.
 Under HMRC rules, for every £1 you take as tax-free cash, £3 will be moved to a flexi-access drawdown account that we set up for you.
 Then, each time you take money out of your flexi-access drawdown account, you may pay income tax on the full amount of each lump sum.
 With flexi-access drawdown your money purchase annual allowance (MPAA) isn’t triggered when you take the initial 25% tax-free cash, it’s only triggered once you take your first withdrawal from your flexi-access drawdown account.

 You can take one lump sum a tax month.
 For example, from 6 May to 5 June.
 We don’t charge you for taking lump sums.

 If you’re still going to be working after you start taking money from your pension pot, you might want to continue saving into a pension to make the most of your employer’s contributions.
 Or even if you’re not going to be working, you might want to continue making your own contributions.

-Once you’ve set up your flexi-access drawdown account, any future contributions will go into a new pension pot with The People’s Pension or join the pension savings you already have with us.
-So, it’ll be separate from your money in your flexi-access drawdown account – you’ll be able to keep an eye on both balances through your Online Account.
+Any future contributions will go into your current pension pot with The People’s Pension, so it’ll be separate from your money in your flexi-access drawdown account – you’ll be able to keep an eye on both balances through your Online Account.
 All of your savings, including monies held in flexi-access drawdown, will be taken into consideration when calculating your rebate on your management charge.